- Applications and Competitive Admission

 No, you do not have to be an active student at CTC to compete for program admission.
 Just make sure that official copies of all of your test scores and transcripts have been submitted to the admission office at CTC before the deadline application date for your program.
 Also, check the status of your transcript review to determine which courses have been accepted for transfer credit!

-Do I have to complete the Health Care Assistant Program before I compete for my program of choice?
+Do I have to complete the Health Care Assistant or Health Care Science Program before I compete for my program of choice?

-No, completion of Health Care Assistant program is not required.
+No, completion of Health Care Assistant/Health Care Science program is not required.

 Why is competitive admission necessary?

 Programs have limited space due to mandated faculty/student ratio, classroom and lab facility space and clinical rotation availability.
-The School of Health Sciences evaluates all of these things continuously and accepts the maximum number of students for each program.
+The Division of Health Sciences and Nursing evaluates all of these things continuously and accepts the maximum number of students for each program.

 Can I compete for more than 1 program?